 "You shall not add to the word which I am commanding you, nor take away from it, that you may keep the commandments of the LORD your God which I command you.Deuteronomy 4:2(NASB)

 It was not long after their redemption from their Egyptian slave-masters, that God made a conditional covenant with the nation of Israel.
 If they were to keep the terms of the agreement, God promised to bless them.
-However, if the nation broke their agreement with the Lord, they would be punished.
+However, if the nation broke its agreement with the Lord, they would be punished.

-But before Moses started to rehearse the terms of the agreement in their ears, he gave them a serious warning - You shall not add to the word which I am commanding you, nor shall you take away from it, that you may keep the commandments of the LORD your God, which I command you.
+But before Moses started to rehearse the terms of the agreement in the ears of the people, he gave them a serious warning.
+"You shall not add to the word which I am commanding you, nor shall you take away from it, that you may keep the commandments of the LORD your God, which I command you."

 God knows that a half-truth or part-truth can be equally deceptive as a full-blown lie.
 Adding to God's Word or removing sections of it can cause greater damage than ignorance of it.
-This is not only true of the Law of Moses, but is the case for all holy Scripture - and we should be diligent to know the truth of God's word, zealous in maintaining its purity, rigorous in the study of the Scriptures and discerning in its correct interpretation.
+This is not only true of the Law of Moses, but is the case for all holy Scripture - and we should be diligent to know the truth of God's Word, zealous in maintaining its purity, rigorous in the study of the Scripture, and discerning in its correct interpretation.